ShiftLeftSecurity/scan-docs/docs/integrations/tips.md

 With a local config you can override the scan type and even configure the command line args for the tools as shown.

+!!!
+Note
+    It is currently not possible to include dependency and license scan result as a build breaker rule.
+This [issue](https://github.com/ShiftLeftSecurity/sast-scan/issues/136) tracks this feature request.

 ## Use CI build reference as runGuid

 By setting the environment variable `SCAN_ID` you can re-use the CI build reference as the run guid for the reports.
 This is useful to reverse lookup the pipeline result based on the scan result.